 The passenger cars go well with our high drivered 4-4-0.

-The Bachmann On30 boxcar matches this 1905 Unitah boxcar and is bit wide for early narrow gauge.
+The Bachmann On30 boxcar is slightly smaller than this 1905 Unitah boxcar and is bit wide for early narrow gauge.

 The Bachmann On30 gondolas and flats also match the Unitah rolling stock of the later period.
 The gons and flats can be narrowed a scale foot to represent a typical early era narrow gauge gondola.
 An hour is all that it takes to narrow a gondola or a flat car.